caufieldjh/awesome-bioie/README.md

 [Back to Top](#contents)

 ## Groups Active in the Field
-Biomedical IE, text mining, natural language processing, and data management is an active field of research and development with a rich history.
-Some research groups have roots in medical libraries and are primarily concerned with how to best organize biomedical literature and data.
-Others approach biomedical questions from a computer science perspective.
-Still other groups are based in biology and medicine, but have found that computational strategies for learning from large datasets are informative and useful.
-Because of the interdisciplinary nature of much of this work, it may be described in a variety of terms, including _(bio)medical informatics_, _computational biology_, or _bioinformatics_ (though the last of these generally concerns structured data such as DNA or protein sequences).
-The following groups have not been separated on the basis of their perspectives (as with all other sections, this list is vastly incomplete).

 * [Boston Children's Hospital Natural Language Processing Laboratory](http://www.childrenshospital.org/research/labs/natural-language-processing-laboratory) - Led by Dr. Guergana Savova, formerly at Mayo Clinic and the Apache cTAKES project.